TIBHannover/ConfIDent_schema/docs/Event.md

   superevent_of:
     name: superevent_of
-    description: A relation used to link the an superordinate event (e.g. the conference in which a session takes place) to its event part (e.g. the session).
+    description: A relation used to link the an superordinate event (e.g. the conference in which a session takes place) to its event parts (e.g. the session).
     title: Superevent Of
     from_schema: https://raw.githubusercontent.com/TIBHannover/ConfIDent_schema/main/src/linkml/ConfIDent_schema.yaml
+    multivalued: true
     alias: superevent_of
     owner: Event
     range: Event
     required: false
     recommended: true
+    inlined: true
+    inlined_as_list: true
   has_deadline:
     name: has_deadline
     description: A property to provide a deadline of an academic event.